 How to Grow a Sugar Maple Tree

-If you are planting sugar maple trees, select a site in full sun for best results.
+If you are planting sugar maple trees, select a site in full sun for the best results.
 The tree will also grow in partial sun, with at least four hours of direct, unfiltered sun every day.
-A sugar maple tree growing in deep, well-drained soil is happiest.
+A sugar maple tree growing in deep, well-drained soil is the happiest.
 The soil should be acidic to slightly alkaline.

 Caring for Sugar Maple Trees